CT Chamaeleontis: Planetary system/Brown dwarf

 In 2006 and 2007, a faint companion was observed 2.7 arcseconds away from CT Chamaeleontis, using the Very Large Telescope at the European Southern Observatory.
 Since the object shares common proper motion with CT Chamaeleontis, it is believed to be physically close to the star, with a projected separation of approximately 440 astronomical units.
-It is estimated to have a mass of approximately 17 Jupiter masses and is probably a brown dwarf or a planet.
 The companion has been either designated as CT Chamaeleontis b or as CT Chamaeleontis B, sometimes erroneously as low-mass star.

-The companion was proven to be most likely in the brown dwarf mass range in 2015.
+The companion's mass was estimated at 17±6 Jupiter masses in 2008 and at 14 Jupiter mass in 2015.
+Since these values are likely to be above the deuterium burning limit, CT Cha b was considered to be likely a brown dwarf rather than an exoplanet.
+These mass estimates rely on the host star's age, which was estimated to be 2±2 million years in 2008 and between one and five million years in 2015.
+However, the age was later revised ranging from 1.26±0.41 to 3.51±0.38 million years, while best fitting being revised downwards, ranging from 1.26±0.41 to 1.77±0.60 million years.
+A recently assumed value of 1.41±0.38 implies a mass of 9.7±1.2 Jupiter mass, which is well within the planetary-mass regime.

 Already during the discovery evidence of accretion from a gas-rich circumplanetary disk was suspected from emission by Paβ.
 Later it was found that the emission in the r-band is overluminous, indicating Hα emission.
 This team estimated an accretion rate of ~6 × 10^{−10} /yr.
 A search with ALMA failed to detect the disk around the companion.
 Observations with JWST MIRI medium resolution spectroscopy found that the disk is rich in carbon chemistry.
 Seven carbon-bearing molecules were found inside the disk.
 The following molecules were identified: acetylene (C_{2}H_{2}, ^{13}CCH_{2}), ethane (C_{2}H_{6}), propyne (C_{3}H_{4}), diacetylene (C_{4}H_{2}), benzene (C_{6}H_{6}), hydrogen cyanide (HCN) and carbon dioxide (CO_{2}).
 This carbon-rich disk is similar to disks around isolated planetary-mass objects and other low-mass objects that show a transition from oxygen-rich disk to carbon-rich disk in their lifetime.
 This result will give insights into the formation of exomoons around giant planets.